Categories: FoodFood NewsRecipes

 Salmon

 All shapes and forms of salmon would work here, but typically gravlax or cold-smoked salmon are the crowd favorites.
-Serve with the IKEA’s mustard and dill sauce.
+Serve with either mustard & dill sauce or rom sauce.
+We found a great selection of sauces at the Swedish online food store, Swedishness.

 Skagen toast